HL7/davinci-crd/input/pagecontent/hooks.md

 In addition to the annotation, a new FHIR [coverage-information](StructureDefinition-ext-coverage-information.html) extension is defined that allows assertions around coverage and prior authorization to also be captured computably, including what assertion is made, what coverage the assertion is made with respect to, when the assertion was made, and - optionally - a trace id that can be used for audit purposes.

-CRD Services that make assertions with respect to coverage and prior authorization **SHALL** provide an annotation card that includes both the human-readable and computable version.
+CRD Servers that make assertions with respect to coverage and prior authorization **SHALL** provide an annotation card that includes both the human-readable and computable version.
 Clients **SHALL** store at least one of the two forms.

 When using this response type, the proposed order or appointment being updated **SHALL** comply with the following profiles: